__ __| |__ (_)___ _ __ ___

 Can whisrs work offline?

 Yes.
-The local whisper.cpp backend runs transcription entirely on your machine.
-No API key, no internet connection, and no audio data leaves your device.
-Run whisrs setup and select the local backend to get started.
+The local whisper.cpp backend runs transcription entirely on your machine — base.en uses ~388 MB of RAM.
+No API key, no internet, no audio leaves your device.
+Run whisrs setup and select Local > whisper.cpp to get started.

 What speech recognition backends does whisrs support?

-Four backends: Groq (cloud, free tier), OpenAI REST (cloud), OpenAI Realtime (cloud, true streaming over WebSocket), and local whisper.cpp (offline, CPU/GPU).
-More local backends (Vosk, Parakeet) are planned.
+Seven backends: Groq (cloud, free tier), Deepgram REST and Deepgram Streaming (cloud, $200 free credit), OpenAI REST, OpenAI Realtime (cloud, true streaming over WebSocket), local whisper.cpp (offline, CPU/GPU), and a generic ASR sidecar for bring-your-own local models.

 Is whisrs a replacement for Wispr Flow or Superwhisper on Linux?

 Yes.
-Wispr Flow and Superwhisper are macOS-only dictation tools. whisrs brings the same workflow to Linux: press a hotkey, speak, and text appears at your cursor.
-It supports both cloud and local transcription backends.
+Wispr Flow ships on macOS and Windows but not Linux; Superwhisper is macOS only. whisrs is the open source (MIT) Linux-native equivalent: press a hotkey, speak, and text appears at your cursor.
+It supports both cloud and fully offline transcription backends.

 What Linux distributions does whisrs support?